AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/capture-impression-click-events.md

               })
 ```

 Including propositions in click and impression events is essential for accurate offer reporting in Adobe Journey Optimizer.
-These propositions represent the exact offers that were presented to the user, allowing Adobe to attribute user interactions (e.g., impressions or clicks) back to the specific decisions made by the system.
+These propositions represent the exact offers that were presented to the user, allowing Adobe to attribute user interactions (for example, impressions or clicks) back to the specific decisions made by the system.

 Each offer within a proposition includes a tracking token, which is a unique identifier generated by Adobe.
 This token must be passed exactly as received — without alteration — in the corresponding click or impression event.
 Matching tracking tokens ensure that Adobe can precisely associate the user action with the correct offer decision, enabling downstream reporting and AI-based optimization.